Ukrainian military vows to hold Bakhmut as Russians close in

 Less than a week ago, an adviser to Ukrainian President Volodymyr Zelenskyy said the defenders might retreat from Bakhmut and fall back to nearby positions.

-But Zelenskyy’s office said Monday that he chaired a meeting in which the country's top military brass “spoke in favor of continuing the defense operation and further strengthening our positions in Bakhmut."
+But Zelenskyy’s office said Monday that he chaired a meeting in which top military brass “spoke in favor of continuing the defense operation and further strengthening our positions in Bakhmut."

-Intense Russian shelling targeted the city in the Donetsk region and nearby villages as Moscow deployed more resources to try to finish off Bakhmut’s resistance, according to local officials.
+Intense Russian shelling targeted the city in the Donetsk region and nearby villages as Moscow pressed a three-sided assault to try to finish off Bakhmut’s resistance.

-"Civilians are fleeing the region to escape Russian shelling continuing round the clock,” Donetsk Gov. Pavlo Kyrylenko said.
+The nearby towns of Chasiv Yar and Kostiantynivka came under heavy shelling, damaging cars and homes and sparking a fire.
+No casualties were immediately reported.

+Police and volunteers evacuated people from Chasiv Yar and other front-line towns in an operation made difficult by the loss of bridges and constant artillery fire that has left barely a house standing.

-Russian forces that invaded Ukraine just over a year ago have been unable to deliver a knockout blow that would allow them to seize Bakhmut.
-Analysts say it does not have major strategic value and that its capture would be unlikely to serve as a turning point in the conflict.
+Russian forces have been unable to deliver a knockout blow that would allow them to seize Bakhmut.
+Analysts say it does not hold major strategic value and that its capture would be unlikely to serve as a turning point in the conflict.

 The Russian push for Bakhmut reflects the Kremlin's broader struggle to achieve battlefield momentum.
 Moscow's full-scale invasion on Feb.
 24, 2022, soon stalled, and Ukraine launched a largely successful counteroffensive.
 Over the bitterly cold winter months, the fighting has largely been deadlocked.